ramunasnognys/bitcoin-r/README.md

 ## Development

-The project maintains separate environments for development, testing, and production, each with its own database configuration.
+The project maintains separate environments for development, testing, and production, each with its own database configuration and Elasticsearch indexes.

 ## Testing